don1138/blender-materials/Tutorials/README.md

-# Tutorials (85+ Materials)
+# Tutorials

-Blender materials I made from watching tutorials.
+Collected Blender materials I've made from tips and tutorials.

+# Tutorials 2021 (85 Materials)

 * **Tutorials-2021.blend** includes Asset Browser swatches (Blender 3.0+)
 * **Sources-2021.md** is a list of links to the tutorials